Friday, May 18, 2007

 I should add that rediscovering this ancient mode of composition was long, and often exasperating, as there are no books on the subject from a practical point of view.
 The end result is that much of what is available revolves around technical matters, such as the formulaic characteristics (keeping the six stress beat) of Homer's epics, matters that have nothing to do with the essence of oral poetry.

 The essence of oral poetry is spontaneous oral composition, of which scholars know absolutely nothing.
 The fact that Homer, and all pre-literate poets, re-spoke their spontaneous creations to audiences (which occupies most of the mistaken attention of scholars) has little to do with the essence of oral poetry, which, again, is spontaneous composition.
-The key to understanding that it is the essence is to understand that each re-speaking was done out of storytelling memory, not verbatim memory, and that each re-speaking was essentially a spontaneous re-creation of the poem.
+The key to understanding that is to understand that each re-speaking was done out of storytelling memory, not verbatim memory, and that each re-speaking was essentially a spontaneous re-creation of the poem.

 You might compare this in your everyday life to a clever piece of gossip or humor that spontaneously pops out of your mouth and that you continue to spontaneously re-tell for weeks or months without any effort at all.
 In short, there is no thinking or verbatim remembering involved; it simply occurs out of the miracle of storytelling memory.
 And if you watch yourself carefully you'll find yourself tweaking it each time, just like Homer did.